Priestein/portfolio-projects/README.md

 Contact
 -------
-Built by Kim Frederick Pam – connect with me on GitHub: https://github.com/kimfrederickpam
+Built by Priestein connect with me on GitHub: https://github.com/Priestein

 License & Attribution
 ---------------------